Leomconti/maze_solver/README.md

 # maze_solver

-I will be building a maze solver made with python and tkinter for the graphiclal interface.
+Pretty neat maze solver with Python and tkinter to test out different algorithms to solve it